 I have always thought of these as the goals or the outcomes of the life hid with Christ in God.
 I am beginning to understand them as the ways and means to get to the goals and outcomes.
 Because I understand life primarily through the lens of my individual-ness, I think of these things primarily as individual pursuits.

-clothe yourselves with compassion, kindness, humility, gentleness and patience.
-13 Bear with each other and forgive one another if any of you has a grievance against someone.
-Forgive as the Lord forgave you.
+Clothe yourselves with compassion, kindness, humility, gentleness and patience.
+Bear with each other and forgive one another if any of you has a grievance against someone.
+Forgive as the Lord forgave you. (vv.
+12b–13)

-- How do you understand the big idea (individual behavior management vs. community mentality) I am trying to communicate today?
+- How do you understand the big idea (individual behavior management versus community mentality) I am trying to communicate today?
 Is it making sense?

 - What do you make of the clothing (i.e., football pads) metaphor with respect to compassion, kindness, humility, gentleness, patience, and so forth?

 - Have you ever been in a transformative community who put on compassion, kindness, humility, gentleness, and patience and who genuinely forgave and bore with each other?
 What happened?